 Let me point out some words of Lynn Patton.

-Many of you already know that I considered Michael Cohn to be one of my very best friends.
+Many of you already know that I consider Michael Cohn to be one of my very best friends.

 I'd be lying if I didn't admit that my heart still breaks for him and for his family with whom I had grown extremely close.

-So she is the co-guaranteer of the 20 million dollar personal loan that Mueller discovered that Michael secured back in 2015 by falsely inflating the value of his taxi medallions, effectively making statements to the financial institution.
+So she is the co-guaranteer of the $20 million personal loan that Mueller discovered that Michael secured back in 2015 by falsely inflating the value of his taxi medallions, effectively making statements to the financial institution.

 One thing that bothers me about this whole process is these threats that are made to people.

-You know, like uh General Flynn goes bankrupt and they're telling him that well, if you don't sign this agreement about lying to the FBI, even though the FBI didn't didn't think at the time you lied to them, um, we're gonna go after your son.
+You know, like General Flynn goes bankrupt, and they're telling him that, well, if you don't sign this agreement about lying to the FBI, even though the FBI didn't think at the time you lied to them, we're going to go after your son.

-We're gonna go after your wife in this particular case, assuming everything Lynn is saying here is true.
+We're going to go after your wife in this particular case, assuming everything Lynn is saying here is true.

-Well, just for the record, I am I am a criminal defense lawyer, and the only reason I say that I'm saying it tongue in cheek.
+Well, just for the record, I am a criminal defense lawyer, and the only reason I say that, I'm saying it tongue-in-cheek.

-Well, in your former in your former j job as a federal prosecutor, it seems that you're giving something of you know, somebody's freedom, you can't put a price on it.
+Well, in your former job as a federal prosecutor, it seems that you're giving something of, you know, somebody's freedom, you can't put a price on it.

-No, no, I no, I just want to say I don't want my clients to think that I'm a sole prosecutor.
+No, no, no, no, no, I just want to say I don't want my clients to think that I'm a civil prosecutor.

-Uh but no, the seriously, the real answer is I see it every day.
+But no, seriously, the real answer is I see it every day.

 And the scary part about it is it's tempting.